holepunchto/pear-docs/guide/sharing-a-pear-app.md

 The command signature for `pear seed` is `pear seed <channel|key> [dir]`.

-If the application was staged on the machine, it will seed the appliction from the machine.
+If the application was staged on the machine, it will seed the application from the machine.

 Otherwise, passing an application key to `pear seed`  will reseed the application from that key.